MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-v10.md

 > [!NOTE]
 > For Linux, `--strip-components=1` on the `tar` command removes the top-level folder that contains the version name, and instead extracts the binary directly into the current folder.
 This allows the script to be updated with a new version of `azcopy` by only updating the `wget` URL.

-The Url appears in the output of this command.
+The URL appears in the output of this command.
 Your script can then download AzCopy by using that URL.

 | Operating system  | Command |
 |--------|-----------|